Botanical illustration: Seventeenth century

 Joseph Pitton de Tournefort published his first work, Éléments de botanique ou méthode pour connaître les plantes, in 1694.
 In the preliminary notice, he noted that "the method followed is based on the structure of flowers and fruits.
 One cannot depart from it without getting into strange difficulties...".
 The book, illustrated with 451 excellent plates by Claude Aubriet, was an immediate success.
 Tournefort himself translated it into Latin as Institutiones rei herbariae as the use of Latin was still necessary to ensure a wide readership throughout Europe.
 He introduced a sophisticated hierarchy of classes, sections, genera and species, and was the first to systematically use a polynomial nomenclature.

 Towards the end of the 17th century, the first microscopic observations of plants were made and the study of plant anatomy developed rapidly, which was to have a major influence on later classifications.
 Robert Hooke's Micrographia, (1667), contains a large number of observations made with the microscope.
 Modern plant pathology started with Robert Hooke illustrating a fungal disease, rose rust (1665).
 Marcello Malpighi used the microscope to study the anatomy of all kinds of organisms; his work, Anatomia Plantarum (1675), contains studies of plant anatomy and systematic descriptions of the different parts of plants.
 Nehemiah Grew's The Anatomy of Plants (1682) displays detailed anatomical diagrams and cross sections of flowers and other plant structures, including the first known microscopic description of pollen.

 This makes it all the more curious to see that Abraham Munting's best known work, Naauwkeurige Beschryving Der Aardgewassen (Description of Terrestrial Plants, 1696), shows plants against a background of classic or pastoral landscapes.
 His Phytographia curiosa, 1702, also has inhabited landscapes in the background, reminiscent of the work of Gherardo Cibo at the end of the 16th century.

+Agnes Block (1629-1704) was an art collector and horticulturalist of exotic plants.
+Many artists visited Vijverhof, her country estate, to paint her plants.
+They included Alida Withoos (c1660-1730) and her brother Pieter Withoos (1655-1692), Maria Sibylla Merian and her daughter Johanna Helena Herolts-Graff, Pieter Holsteyn II, Herman Saftleven, Rochus van Veen, Nicolaes de Vree as well as Jan Moninckx (c1656-1714) and his daughter Maria Moninckx (1673–1757), who are best known for the colour plates they created and which make up the nine-volume Moninckx Atlas.
+This was published in the period 1686–1709 and depicted 420 plants from the Hortus Medicus of Amsterdam.